MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 1. To add more than two data sources for your combined group, select **Add** > **Group**.
 Add as many as 15 data sources.

-1. Enter the following information for each field you are combining:
+1. Enter the following information for each field you're combining:

    - **Name**: Unique name of the field you want in the grouping.
 You can’t use a name from your data sources.
    - **Output name**: Automatically filled in and displays in the Customer profile.